affinidi/affinidi-sdjwt-dart/CONTRIBUTING.md

-# Contributing to SD-JWT SDK
+# Contributing to SD-JWT TDK

 When contributing to this repository, please first discuss the change you wish to make by creating a new [GitHub issue](https://github.com/affinidi/affinidi-sdjwt-dart/issues/new).

-## Contributing to SD-JWT SDK
+## Contributing to SD-JWT TDK

 ### Requirements